Benakenn/ecommerceBackend/README.md

 This is  a freesoftware released into the public domain.

-Anyone is free to copy, modify, publish, use, compile, sell, or distribute this software, its source code or as a compiled binary, for commercial or non-commercial use.
+This is free to copy, modify, publish, use, compile, sell, or distribute this software, its source code or as a compiled binary, for commercial or non-commercial use.
 In jurisdictions that recognize copyright laws, the author or authors